AY2425S2-CS2103T-T14-3/tp/docs/UserGuide.md

 ```

 🛑 **What to expect:**
-- If the ID exists, it’s **gone forever** (unless you re-add it, of course). 🏃‍♂️💨
+- If the ID exists, it is now **gone forever** (unless you re-add it, of course). 🏃‍♂️💨
-- If the ID **doesn’t exist**, we’ll let you know—because deleting a ghost isn’t possible. 👻
+- If the ID **does not exist**, we will let you know—because deleting a ghost is not possible. 👻

 ---
 ### 📜 Feature 3: List Contact